 - See the peak of Mt.
 Everest, the world’s highest mountain.

-- Glimpse other Himalayan peaks, such as Kangchenjuna, Lhotse, the Annapurnas and many more.
+- Glimpse other Himalayan peaks, such as Kangchenjunga, Lhotse, the Annapurnas, and many more.

 Brave the Currents of Trishuli River

 The white water rafting adventure of Trishuli River goes from Kathmandu to Pokhara.
 It’s an exciting sport where you get to join a group, and you all use your skills for this adventure up to the finish.

 The scenic villages offer a great backdrop to the crystal clear river where you can also swim.
 You need 2-3 days to go rafting.

 - Glimpse scenic rock formations, bird flocks, and a host of natural wonders as you brave the Trisuli River!.